The 1999 WNBA Draft was the most talented draft in the history of, not just women’s basketball, but all of professional sports.

-The remaining 11 picks in the first round were all former ABL players, including the Utah Starzz pick at number four, Natalie Williams.
+The remaining 11 picks in the first round were all former ABL players, including the Utah Starzz pick at number three, Natalie Williams.
 Williams was a Utah native having attended Taylorsville High School just south of Sale Lake City.
 She was an All-American in volleyball and basketball at UCLA, who averaged 20.4 points per game in her basketball career while leading the Bruins to national volleyball championships in 1990 and 1991.

 Williams went on to play two-plus seasons for the Portland Power of the ABL, where she was a two-time all-league performer and the 1998 ABL Most Valuable Player.

 As a rookie in the WNBA, Williams averaged 18.0 points and 9.2 rebounds while making 51.9 percent of her field goal attempts.
 Her All-WNBA First Team performance that season was a big reason why the Starzz improved from eight wins in 1998 to 15 in 1999.

 During her second season in Utah, Williams upped her averages to 18.7 points and 11.6 rebounds per game.
 She was again named to the All-WNBA First Team, and the Starzz posted their first winning season as a franchise with an 18-14 mark.

 Williams just missed out on another season-long double-double in 2001, recording averages of 14.2 points and 9.9 rebounds, en route to her third straight All-WNBA First Team nod.
 The Starzz continued their improvement, going 19-13, and finishing in third place in the Western Conference to earn their first WNBA postseason berth.
 Utah fell to Sacramento in the conference semifinals.